 An evolutionary survey of the plant kingdom: Classification, morphology and anatomy, adaptations for survival, and representative types and life cycles from the simplest to the most advanced groups.
-Pre-requisite: BIOL 203.

 BIOL 242 BOTANY LABORATORY

 Field and laboratory exercises to study plants ranging from the simplest to the most advanced groups.
 Identification of structural features of lower and higher plants.